-Looks good, the thing is this technique is followed by users who don’t know about grouping technique in a pivot table, we will see this now
+Looks good; the thing is this technique is followed by users who don’t know about the grouping technique in a pivot table; we will see this now.

 Group Dates in the Pivot Table

-Inserting two extra columns to add month & year looks extra task, now imagine the scenario where we need to see quarterly summary so we need to add another column and use a complex formula to arrive quarter number.
+Inserting two extra columns to add month & year looks extra task; now imagine the scenario where we need to see a quarterly summary, so we need to add another column and use a complex formula to arrive quarter number.

-So, it looks tedious of tasks all of these.
+So, it looks tedious to tasks all of these.
 However, without adding any extra column, we can group the dates only in pivot tables itself.

-When you click on the “Group” option it will show us the below the window.
+- When you click on the “Group” option, it will show us below the window.

-In this window we can see it has picked automatic dates at starting at & ending at dates, so choose the “Group By” option as “Months” and click on “Ok” to group the dates by “Months”.
+In this window, we can see it has picked automatic dates at starting at & ending at dates.

 This is exactly similar to the previous manual method we have followed, isn’t it??

-Because we have used the Year as the second grouping criteria we can see “Year” as the new field column, so instead of seeing the lengthy pivot table drag and drop the “Year” field from the “ROWS” area to “COLUMNS” area.
+Because we have used the Year as the second grouping criteria, we can see “Year” as the new field column, so instead of seeing the lengthy pivot table drag and drop the “Year” field from the “ROWS” area to the “COLUMNS” area.

 Things to Remember